BaderLab/EnrichmentMap_docs/Automating.rst

 CyREST Documentation
 ~~~~~~~~~~~~~~~~~~~~

-Online documentation for EnrichmentMap commands can be accessed from
+On-line documentation for EnrichmentMap commands can be accessed from
 the main menu at **Help > Automation > CyREST Command API**.
 This will open a web
 browser with documentation for all the commands that are available through CyREST.
 Navigate to the **enrichmentmap** entry and expand it for detailed documentation